biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 In the end, whether you call it **PlanningPoker**, **Poker Planning**, **Scrum Poker**, or even **Pocker Planning**, they all refer to the same technique: a fun, collaborative way to estimate effort and complexity in Agile teams.
 While the names may differ, the core process remains the same.

-So, next time you see these terms thrown around, feel free to jump into the conversation knowing that you’re all talking about the same thing — even if the spelling is a little off.
+So, next time you see these terms thrown around, feel free to jump into the conversation knowing that you're all talking about the same thing — even if the spelling is a little off.

 <div class="separator"></div>

-If you’re ready to use Planning Poker in your next sprint, why not try it out in [Microsoft Teams](https://planningpoker.live/integrations/teams), [Google Meet](https://planningpoker.live/integrations/meet) or explore the [PlanningPoker.live app](https://planningpoker.live/) to integrate it directly into your remote meetings?
+If you're ready to use Planning Poker in your next sprint, why not try it out in [Microsoft Teams](https://planningpoker.live/integrations/teams), [Google Meet](https://planningpoker.live/integrations/meet) or explore the [PlanningPoker.live app](https://planningpoker.live/) to integrate it directly into your remote meetings?

 Happy estimating!